Seravo/audgit/README.md

 Install
 -------

 Git clone this repo and run 'npm install -g'.
 After that the command *audgit* will be available as a global command line program.
+Depends on having packages git and npm installed first.

+After installation run first 'sudo audgit init'.